 IoT-enabled vehicles can provide valuable data to manufacturers on vehicle performance, maintenance needs, and customer preferences, enabling them to develop more advanced and personalized products and services.
 One of the key advantages of IoT-enabled smart vehicles is their ability to provide drivers with real-time navigation assistance.
 By leveraging sensors, GPS technology, and connectivity to the Internet, these vehicles can offer accurate and up-to-date information on traffic conditions, road closures, and alternative routes.
 This helps drivers reach their destinations more efficiently and reduces the likelihood of accidents and traffic congestion.
-Furthermore, IoT technology can enhance ride comfortability by enabling vehicles to adjust various settings based on the preferences of the driver and passengers.
-For example, smart vehicles can adjust the temperature, lighting, and seating position automatically to create a more personalized and comfortable driving experience.
+Furthermore, IoT technology can enhance ride comfortability by enabling vehicles to adjust the temperature, lighting, and seating position automatically to create a more personalized and comfortable driving experience.

 Additionally, IoT-enabled vehicles can monitor the health and well-being of passengers, providing alerts and assistance in emergencies [8].
 Despite the numerous benefits of IoT-enabled smart vehicles, several challenges must be addressed.
 One of the main concerns is the potential security risks associated with connecting vehicles to the Internet.
 Hackers could potentially gain access to sensitive information or even take control of the vehicle, posing a serious threat to the safety of drivers and passengers [9].
 Therefore, robust cybersecurity measures must be implemented to protect IoT-enabled vehicles from malicious attacks.
-IoT-enabled smart vehicles have the potential to revolutionize the automotive industry by enhancing ride comfort and driver satisfaction.
+IoTenabled smart vehicles have the potential to revolutionize the automotive industry by enhancing ride comfort and driver satisfaction.
 By leveraging sensors, connectivity, and data analytics, these vehicles can provide a smooth and comfortable driving experience while offering personalized recommendations and assistance to the driver.
 As technology advances, IoT-enabled smart vehicles will play an increasingly important role in shaping the future of transportation [10].
 This study aims to provide a comprehensive survey of IoT-enabled vehicles, highlighting their potential impact on road navigation and tide comfortability in the automotive industry

-2 | History of Internet of Things-Enabled Smart Vehicles
+2 | History of IoT-Enabled Smart Vehicles